SabeehGoheer/React-Hemisphere-Identifier/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+1. This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+2. This small App was given to me as a 30 minute coding challege by a potential employer.
+3. Coding Challege was to show user on browser if he resides in northen or southern hemisphere by getting his geo-location from browser.
+4. I used 'window.navigator.geolocation' service to access user's location.
+If this service doesn't return proper location, you might have to manually set your location from browser console's gelocation sensor.

 ## Available Scripts